DelbajeEndrews/var_call/README.md

-# var_call
-Variant calling for Aspergillus fumigatus
+## Variant calling for Aspergillus fumigatus